en de

 Image credit: Osmanly Restaurant

-If you’re looking for traditional Turkish cuisine in Cairo, Osmanly Restaurant is your place to eat!
+If you’re looking for traditional Turkish cuisine in Cairo, Osmanly Restaurant is the perfect place to eat!
 Dine like a sultan in an unforgettable fine dining experience.

-Try their signature dish Hünkar Beğendi – mouthwatering braised beef tenderloin on a bed of creamy roasted eggplant purée – and discover more exotic flavours.
+Try their signature dish Hünkar Beğendi – a mouthwatering braised beef tenderloin served on a bed of creamy roasted eggplant purée – and discover even more exotic flavors.

 Tip #13: Bab El Sharq